 If you want to take your studies in technology to postgraduate level then our MRes Technology degree – a flexible postgraduate taught course, during which you'll complete a large research project – is for you.

 Taught in our Faculty of Technology, this course is recognised for its research into cosmology, artificial intelligence, healthcare and computing, engineering, and mathematics.
-You can choose to study the course through campus-based or distance learning.

 You'll develop strong skills in research planning, and expertise in your chosen area in the field of technology.
 When you graduate, you'll be in a strong position to pursue a career in technology, or progress to further postgraduate research, or research related positions.

 You can study this course over 1 year full-time or 2 years part-time as a campus-based learner or by distance learning.